A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a

-We thus recognize that the first perturbative correction to the leading term $\blambda$ is positive for the upper part of the spectrum and negative for the lower one.
+We recognize that the first perturbative correction to the leading term $\blambda$ is positive for the higher eigenvalues and negative for the lower ones.

 The algebraic evaluation of the second perturbative correction to $\blambda$ is as easy as the first one, yet estimating its range of variation is somewhat more difficult.
-Let us set in this case $\bmu = \bar\mu$ from the beginning.
+In this case we let $\bmu = \bar\mu$ from the very beginning.
 Under this assumption, we see that the \rhs of eq.~(\ref{eq:Gntwo}) reduces to a linear combination of four terms, namely